ingo/ingo.github.io/_recipes/cauliflower_piccata.md

 ---
-title: Cauliflower Piccata
+author: Kate Sears
 category: Entrees
-description: A zesty dish of roasted cauliflower doused in a buttery, briny combination of lemon, butter and capers.
-Chickpeas make this a fuller vegetarian meal, but leave them out if you’d rather.
+description: "A zesty dish of roasted cauliflower doused in a buttery, briny combination\
+  \ of lemon, butter and capers.
+Chickpeas make this a fuller vegetarian meal, but\
+  \ leave them out if you\u2019d rather."
-image: merlin_195006624_9fe19ba9-b756-415a-9fe7-f65fc4ade92f-articleLarge.jpg
+image: cauliflower_piccata.jpg
 size: 2-3 servings
+source: https://cooking.nytimes.com/recipes/1022614-cauliflower-piccataundefined
 time: 1 hour
-author: Kate Sears
-source: https://cooking.nytimes.com/recipes/1022614-cauliflower-piccataundefined
+title: Cauliflower Piccata
-veggie: ✓
+veggie: "\u2713"
 ---
 Piccata sauce — that buttery, briny combination of lemon, butter and capers, silky in texture and tart in flavor — is not just for chicken or swordfish.
 It’s also a zesty anchor for roasted vegetables.
 Here, cauliflower is roasted at high heat, which concentrates the flavor, adds nuttiness and encourages caramelization, before being doused with the sauce.
 Chickpeas make this a fuller vegetarian meal, but leave them out if you’d rather.
 Piccata dishes are often served with long pasta, which tangle with the tangy sauce, but this one is also great alongside rice or tender-crisp vegetables like blistered green beans.
 While you are at it, try this sauce with sweet butternut squash, charred broccoli, earthy roasted carrots, golden wedges of cabbage or crispy slices of tofu.

 ### Ingredients